sabuffa/GoogleCalendarScheduler/README.md

+Google Calendar scheduler service rel 2.0

+Requires php 5.3+ and google php service api version 1.1.1+

 README:

-Google Calendar Scheduler

 There are multiple ways for you to run this code.
 Either:

 1. include the file in another php file (it will then run automatically, procedural style)
 2. define OOP (define('OOP', true)) and then include the file and then call RequestHandler::HandleRequest() (OO style) (see index.php as example)
-3. call the file directly like in the browser (localhost://Scheduler.php?<xml> (it will run automatically, procedural style)
+3. call the file directly like in the browser (localhost://RSGCRequest.php?<xml> (it will run automatically, procedural style)

+When OOP is not defined, the php file will run in procedural style.
+This is preferable for things like AJAX requests.  (see index.html as example of ajax request)
+When sending an ajax GET request (all requests must be GET requests for it to work) the code will return 'OK' if successful.
+Otherwise will return error string with error enclosed in xml tags '<error> </error>'

 You can either put the xml into the url at the end or turn on the USE_FILE_REQUESTS and load an xml file instead.
 Defaulted to read from the url currently

 You will need to define TEST_SERVICE_ACCOUNT_EMAIL and TEST_SERVICE_ACCOUNT_PKCS12_FILE_PATH for the system to work (see info below about defines)

-The defines at the top of the file are important (these are fake in this readme):
+The defines at the top of the file are important:

 define('TEST_SERVICE_ACCOUNT_EMAIL', '1324354657687-13243546576879807968ahsjdkfury46@developer.gserviceaccount.com');
 This is the service account that must be set up to be able to access the google api